Siderus/Orion/README.md

 ### Features:

-* Provide information about the repository and the daemon
-* Manage easily the files in the repository (Not just objects)
+* Manages easily the files in the repository (Not just objects)
 * Integrates with OS actions like drag-and-drop or URI
+* Provides information and statistics about the repository and the daemon
-* Allows to maintain a daemon from the interface.
+* Allows to maintain a daemon from the interface (gc)

 ## How To use and contribute